 William Gilbert Greenwood was born in Ashton under Lyne on May 9, 1893.
-His father Henry Thomas Greenwood was an accountant and financier.
+His father Henry Thomas Greenwood was an accountant and financier and in later life became a member of the Ashton town Council.
 William had an older sister, Gladys Mary Greenwood, and a younger brother Henry Winston Greenwood.
-He was educated at Elmfield College, York where he wa captain of the school cricket and football teams.
+He was educated at Elmfield College, York where he was captain of the school cricket and football teams.
 By 1911 William was working as an accountant’s clerk in his father’s business, managing the office in Stockport, and was living with his parents and brother in Ashton under Lyne, his sister was in Southport at boarding school.

 Shortly after the outbreak of war he was appointed as a Second Lieutenant in the 9th Battalion Manchester Regiment (Territorial Force), along with 10 others, on October 12, 1914.
 He joined the 2/9th in training at Southport before moving with them to Haywards Heath and Pease Pottage.
 2/Lt.
 William Gilbert Greenwood was the lowest ranking, (by precedence), of the 5 Officers (and 222 men) who traveled to Gallipoli in July 1915, joining the Battalion at Cape Helles on July 23rd.

 He is not mentioned in the Battalion war diary in Gallipoli but on September 20, 1915 he was sent sick to hospital in Gibralter, with enteric fever, and was invalided to the UK on October 30th.

 After he recovered he rejoined the Battalion on March 24, 1916 while they were in Egypt.
 He was promoted to Lieutenant on June 1, 1916 and was sent to a school of instruction with the Suez Canal Transport Corps in December.